 a several unassigned scaffolds in both Bombus species appear roughly the size of chromosomes, and would account for an extra 4-6 chromosomes.

-(see Salvi & Mariottini, 2017, 2021)
+b at the time of downloading the data from NCBI, all species used were of the genus Crassostrea, though now some species in this genus have been reassigned to Magellana (see Salvi & Mariottini, 2017, 2021)

 c 6Mb of unassigned scaffolds are given as a single scaffold in V. crabro, with mostly masked bases and effectively no annotated genes, hence no synteny was detected with V. velutina.